 Check with your student services office and see whether they can help you or direct you towards awards for which you're a good candidate.

 - Look for student discounts

 As a student, you can often save big from places like popular campus pizza restaurants to tech companies.

 Find yourself overspending every month?
 If so, figure out what you're overspending on and why, then find an alternative or workaround to help curb the spending.

 Each month put a bit of money aside in your savings account for an emergency fund to protect yourself if your computer suddenly breaks and needs to be replaced or need to take some time off because of an illness.
 Use our Scotiabank Money Finder Calculator to determine if you have additional money available to put towards your emergency fund by comparing your income to your expenses.

 Budgeting is easier than it looks

-Budgeting might seem boring and hard, but by paying close attention to your budget, you can greatly reduce anxiety about money since you'll always know you're on track and spending within your means.
-There are also fun tools like this budgeting calculator that can help you figure it all out if you feel overwhelmed or if you have extra cash to put towards your goals.
+Budgeting might seem boring and tricky, but by paying close attention to your budget, you can greatly reduce anxiety about money since you'll always know you're on track and spending within your means.
+Remember, you can always have helpful tools like Scotia Smart Money by Advice+ in your back pocket to get started.